Qamar30/Dev-Nation/README.md

 ## **Python**

 **_`You will be looking at Python for web development.
-The famouse Python Frameworks are Flask and Django for web development but only Django is covered on these lessons.`_**
+The famous Python Frameworks are Flask and Django for web development but only Django is covered on these lessons.`_**

 ### **Setups**